Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Discussion

 \section{Discussion}

-The previous sections developed the notion of generalized U-statistics in order to establish asymptotic results for supervised ensemble learners like random forests.
-We showed that under mild regularity conditions, such estimators tend to a normal distribution so long as $\frac{s}{n}\frac{\zeta_s}{s\zeta_{1,\omega}}\to 0$ and further demonstrated that the variance ratio ${\zeta_s}/{s\zeta_{1,\omega}}$ is well-behaved for a variety of base learners.
-In later sections, we provide Berry-Esseen bounds to quantify its proximity to the normal distribution.
+The previous sections establish distributional results for random forest estimators, which take the form of \emph{generalized} U-statistics.
+We showed that under mild regularity conditions, such estimators tend to a normal distribution so long as $\frac{s}{n}\left( \frac{\zeta_s}{s\zeta_{1,\omega}} -1 \right)\to 0$.
+When kernels are well-behaved, this thus implies that subsamples may be taken on the order of $n$ while retaining the asymptotic normality of the estimator.
+In practice, we expect that this condition is often most naturally satisfied by subsampling at a slower rate with $s=o(n)$ and ensuring that the corresponding variance ratio ${\zeta_s}/{s\zeta_{1,\omega}}$ is bounded.
+In Section 3 we showed that the variance ratio is well-behaved for a number of nearest-neighbor-type base learners.
+In general though, such behavior is not well-understood, particularly for adaptive learners and such investigations present promising opportunities for future research.
+In \cref{berry-esseen} we provide Berry-Esseen bounds to quantify the proximity of these estimators to the normal distribution. \cref{be-1} provides the sharpest bound to date on this rate for complete, infinite-order U-statistics, while the bounds that follow are each the first of their kind.

-U-Statistics stabilize the base learners and are approximately normal regardless of the distribution of the base learner.
-This idea should be pervasive even in high dimensional settings.
-In addition, it is worth noting that in this work, asymptotic results for incomplete U-statistics are often based on the asymptotic result for the complete version.
-Indeed, this is how the condition that $\frac{s}{n}\frac{\zeta_s}{s\zeta_1}\to 0 $, discussed at length in Section \ref{normality}, arises.
-However, an incomplete U-statistic can still be asymptotically normal even if the complete counterpart is not.
-Indeed, rewriting the incomplete U-statistic as